fangdreth/MBAACC-Extended-Training-Mode/README.md

 ### I found a bug, how do I report it?
 You can join our Discord linked above, or send a message to Fang

+### Where do I put the executable?
+Anywhere you want.
+It does not need to be in the same directory as Melty.

 ### "Please launch Melty Blood with CCCaster..." when MBAA.exe is already open
 Check Task Manager too see if you have a zombie MBAA.exe process running.
 You may have to restart your computer to kill this program.